kssh18/Frequent-Words-With-Mismatches-And-Reverse-Compliment/README.md

                  ATGT ACAT

-   The DnaA boxes obtained from the input DNA sequence, “ATGT” is the most frequent 4-mer with 1 mismatch, along with its reverse complement “ACAT” is obtained as the output.
+   The DnaA boxes obtained from the input DNA sequence with most frequent 4-mer with 1 mismatch, along with its reverse complement “ATGT ACAT” is obtained as the output.